 - Graduates who pursue full-time graduate or advanced professional study will successfully complete their programs of study in their discipline.

-- Graduates will meet their own and societal needs that are consistent with the goals of life-long learning, professional ethics, and leadership.
+- Graduates will demonstrate professionalism that is consistent with the goals of life-long learning and professional ethics.

 Student Outcomes for Computer Engineering and Electrical Engineering Majors

 The computer engineering and electrical engineering programs enable students to achieve, by the time of graduation:

 - an ability to apply knowledge of mathematics, science, and engineering.

 - an ability to design and conduct experiments, as well as to analyze and interpret data.

 - an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.